Beyond Compliance: Specifying Reliable FR/AR Workwear

 - Research environmental risks.
 Gain a deep understanding of your work environment and the specific issues that impact worker safety.
 Begin with identifying the risks at hand, such as arc flash risks versus flash fires, as the apparel needs are different.

 The standards for which you are specifying fabrics must apply to your individual work environment.
-For example, FR fabrics that meet PPE Category 2 are irrelevant in the oil and gas industries because the arc rating standard addresses electrical arc flash, not flash fire hazards.
+For example, FR/AR fabrics that meet PPE Category 2 are irrelevant in the oil and gas industries because the arc rating standard addresses electrical arc flash, not flash fire hazards.

 External factors, such as weather, also should be considered.
 The fabric and fabric system needs in diverse climates can be very different.
 Workers in cold, northern climates may need insulated products for their daily work, whereas southern climates may dictate a single layer.